shorepine/tulipcc/docs/music.md

 <img src="https://raw.githubusercontent.com/shorepine/tulipcc/main/docs/pics/waves.png" width=600>

-If you look at the source of `waves` in the editor, you can see it's pretty simple after the UI setup.
+If you look at the source of `waves.py` in the editor, you can see it's pretty simple after the UI setup.

 ```python
 amy.send(osc=30, external_channel=1, wave=amy.SAW_DOWN, vel=1, freq=0.5, amp=1)